varun-revspot/livekit-outbound-caller/README.md

 - **VoicePipelineAgent**: uses a voice pipeline of STT, LLM, and TTS for the call.
 - **MultimodalAgent**: uses OpenAI's realtime speech to speech model.

-The guide for this example is available at https://docs.livekit.io/agents/quickstarts/outbound-calls/
+The guide for this example is available at https://docs.livekit.io/agents/quickstarts/outbound-calls/.
+Please ensure you have a SIP outbound trunk configured.

+## Features

+This example demonstrates the following features:

+- Making outbound calls
+- Detecting voicemail
+- Looking up availability via function calling
+- Detecting intent to end the call

 ## Dev Setup